Table Of Contents

 Here are some best practices for Accrual Accounting to ensure accuracy and efficiency:

-Verify Expenses and Revenue with Operations Team: Collaborate with your operations team to understand the activities during the month.
-This ensures that all revenues and expenses are accurately recorded.
+2) Verify Expenses and Revenue with Operations Team: Collaborate with your operations team to understand the activities during the month.
+This ensures that all the revenues and expenses are accurately recorded for the purposes of Accrual Accounting.

-Review Payables and Receivables Aging Monthly: Regularly review the ageing of accounts payable and receivable to manage cash flow effectively and identify any overdue accounts.
+3) Review Payables and Receivables Ageing Monthly: Regularly review the ageing of accounts payable and receivable to manage cash flow effectively and identify any overdue accounts.

 Conclusion